Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 Accommodation Options

-Choose from on-campus hostels (NZD 300–600/week), homestays (cultural and supportive), or shared rentals (most affordable).
-Most universities have dedicated international housing support.
+On-campus hostels (NZD 215–555/week), homestays (warm and culturally supportive), or shared rentals (most affordable).
+Most universities have dedicated international housing support and accommodation finding services.

 🍛